vrundpat/Numeracy/README.md

 multiple user interaction.
 PyGame GUI is provided so the users can give input to the model in terms of hand-written digits for model classification purposes.

+Instructions to run:
+  - Ensure all dependences are installed correctly
+  - First run Server.py
+  - Next, simply run main.py

+During run time:
+  - The key 'w' will send the 'get_accuracy' message to the sever and update the accuracy on the GUI
+  - Any other key press will send the 'prediction' message to the server and update the prediction tracker on the GUI